cfpb/design-manual/page-components/form-fields.md

 Selecting the checkbox or touching the label text next to it should toggle the state of the checkbox on and off.

-There are times when checkboxes may be nested with parent/child relationships.
-This is common when used within filter interactions.

-In this case, the following behavior and design should be followed:

-- Parent is “collapsed” and displays an expandable arrow at the end of the text
-- The label of the parent checkbox should be clickable
-- Clicking on the label or arrow toggles the opening/closing of the child options
-- In open state, arrow points up; in closed state, arrow points down
-- Child options are in black text and not clickable
-- Clicking on the parent checkbox selects the parent option and all child options
-- Clicking on the parent checkbox does not change the state of the open/close expansion (if it's checked with the children expanded, it stays expanded, for instance)

 #### Accessibility
 To optimize screen reader accessibility, lay out checkboxes vertically rather than horizontally.